yadavanuj1996/learn-ai/3-LLM-Engineering/2-multimodal-llm-agents/README.md

 3. **Performing Calculations** – since LLMs aren't good at math natively.
 4. **Modifying the UI** – e.g., changing the frontend via tool-triggered actions.

+- We have created a multi modal ai assistant of flight chat agent in module 5 here that can talk to you in english and show images of destination city.